dogma2u/Micropython-Pimoroni-Wi-Fi_Demo/README.md

 The display and Thonny console should show you the local IP of the pico's web server.
 Paste this address in a web broswer address bar and hit enter.

+NOTE: If running on battery power, it may time some time to connect and the LCD screen to come up.

 A web page should come up.

 ![Screenshot 2025-02-14 150940](https://github.com/user-attachments/assets/c50a31c8-6f99-43b6-ab48-5673441958e7)